neurodebian/neurodebian/sandbox/spotlight_opensesame.rst

 dissatisfaction with the tools that were available.
 Not that there's a shortage of experiment building software, not at all.
-And for people with reasonable programming skills there are many viable options: MatLab/ Octave in combination with the Psychophysics Toolbox, Python in combination with VisionEgg or PsychoPy, to name but a few (all of these are, incidentally, available through NeuroDebian).
+And for people with reasonable programming skills there are many viable options: MatLab/ Octave in combination with the `Psychophysics Toolbox`_, Python in combination with VisionEgg_ or PsychoPy_, to name but a few (most of these are, incidentally, available through NeuroDebian).
 But for people with relatively modest programming skills, such as most students doing a Bachelor's or Master's project, there aren't that many options.
 In my experience, people will generally end up using a proprietary